Reverse Mortgages: A lifeline for Asset-Rich, Cash-Poor Retirees?

 Understanding Reverse Mortgages and How They Work

-Payout Options Lump sum, monthly payments, line of credit
+Payout choice Lump sum, monthly cash flow, or flexible line of credit

 Evaluating the Financial Benefits and Potential Risks